 The Israelites tried a similar tactic.
 When they were once again facing God’s wrath for disobedience, and it is Micah’s job to call them back to their creator.
 Legalism at it’s finest twists God’s call to walk humbly with him into a requirement to sacrifice a child.

-Micah 6 reminds us what is required of man to delight God:
+Micah 6 reminds us of what is required of a man to delight God:

 - Do Justice